Hacking highlights dangers to Seoul of North's cyber-warriors

 Wednesday's attack hit the network servers of television broadcasters YTN, MBC and KBS as well as two major commercial banks, Shinhan Bank and NongHyup Bank.
 South Korea's military raised its alert levels in response.

-About 32,000 computers at the organizations were affected, according to the South's state-run Korea Internet Security Agency, adding it would take up to five days to fully restore their functions.
+About 32,000 computers at the organisations were affected, according to the South's state-run Korea Internet Security Agency, adding it would take up to five days to fully restore their functions.

 It took the banks hours to restore banking services.
 Damage to the servers of the TV networks was believed to be more severe, although broadcasts were not affected.